dockersamples/wiremock-node-docker/README.md

 - AccuWeather API Key - [You will need to create a free account and download it from here](https://developer.accuweather.com/user/me/apps).

-## A Real AccuWeather API Integration
+## Scenario 1: A Real AccuWeather API Integration

 Follow the below step to set up a Node.js application to fetch the weather data from the real AccuWeather API.